GYG-be/gyg-be.github.io/_posts/2016-09-09-The-Tao-Of-Laziness.markdown

 date:   2016-09-09 8:30:00
 categories: bioremediation, antibiotics, enzymes, metagenomics, soil ecosystems
 ---
-*First they came for the irredeemable, deplorable lunatics, and I did not speak out— Because I didn't think I was a irredeemable, deplorable lunatic.
+*First they came for the irredeemable, deplorable lunatics, and I did not speak out — Because I didn't think I was a irredeemable, deplorable lunatic.*

-Then they came for the guys who post YouTube videos, and I did not speak out— Because I don't know how to shoot videos or post to YouTube.
+*Then they came for the guys who post YouTube videos, and I did not speak out — Because I don't know how to shoot videos or post to YouTube.*

-Then they came for the [NPR](http://twitchy.com/dougp-3137/2016/09/12/what-a-scream-howard-dean-has-had-it-with-anti-hillary-bias-from-npr/), and I did not speak out—
-Because I don't listen to public radio.
+*Then they came for the [NPR](http://twitchy.com/dougp-3137/2016/09/12/what-a-scream-howard-dean-has-had-it-with-anti-hillary-bias-from-npr/), and I did not speak out — Because I don't listen to public radio.*

-Then they came for me—and there was no one left to speak for me.*
+*Then they came for me—and there was no one left to speak for me.*